XYChen10/ME341_Project_Code/README.txt

 K-Fold_Cross_Validation.py:
 - Same idea as in Plot_Maker.py
-- Change values for n_cluster and n_folds as desired
+- Change values for n_clusters and n_splits as desired (doesn't work for massive clusters or splits/folds)

 If you want make multiple data sets, change the optimization_data.csv file name after each ... completed run (the program rewrites the same csv file each run).